ajsherrell/GeoQuiz/README.md

 # GeoQuiz

-A simple app that uses the MVC pattern.t
+A simple app that uses the MVC pattern.